Starmer ‘appalled’ by attack on prison officers and pledges urgent investigation

 He went on: “Offenders should be managed in such a way that our prison officers are kept safe and there will be an investigation here into what happened that allowed this incident to happen.”

-The Ministry of Justice said it will carry out a review following the attack.
+The Ministry of Justice said it will carry out a review following the attack, and has suspended access to kitchens in separation and close supervision units, where inmates are kept apart from the general prison population.

 In the second incident, John Mansfield, 63, who was jailed for life in 2007 for the murder of his 63-year-old neighbour Ann Alfanso, was found dead at HMP Whitemoor near March, Cambridgeshire, on Sunday.